VictorYXL/MMdnn/readme.txt

-1 Make sure to run in our own pycaffe(in these folder's caffe is based on python3.5) 2 Polish the prototxt manually:
+1 Make sure to run in our custom pycaffe(in these folder's caffe is based on python3.5) 2 Polish the prototxt manually:
 	2.1 Remove ImageNormalization layer
 	2.2 Remove crop layer when the input is the multiple of 32 and modify the related layers' bottom